phillips109/tax-bash/Formfactory/T22/3Layout/README3.md

 ### Choice 1s
 This choice makes a backup of 1r in the BKupLot directory.

-### Choices 2 through 8 c
+### Choices 2 through 8
 These choices onvert the template awk file to pdf, step by step.

 ### Choice 9
 This choice runs choices 2-8 sequentiially.
-If this fails, run the steps one by one to look for the error.
+If this fails, run the steps 2-8 one by one to look for the error.

 ### Choice 10
-Yhis choice opens up a sub menu that takes you through the steps to create a copy of the form that has a yellow background for data that is drawn by other forms.
+This choice opens up a sub menu that takes you through the steps to create a copy of the form that has a yellow background for data that is drawn by other forms.
 This is a hack to allow the taxpayor to link from one form to another.
 It is not yet fully implemented.

-## Choice 11
+### Choice 11
-This choice copieis the .2Fo file that is created to the 7App folder to become part of the Tax return.
+This choice copies the .2Fo file that is created to the 7App folder to become part of the Tax return.
-This choice displays the pdf view of the form to guide your work

-### Choice 1a
-The background for your form is the jpg image of the form produced in ../../1pdf2jpg.
-This choice will copy this file to your ../Jpg folder.